anglerchampion/financial-forecasting-a/README.md

 This project investigates the effectiveness of different statistical and machine learning models for stock market forecasting.
 The objective is to compare multiple forecasting approaches, identify the best-performing model, and enhance its predictive capability by integrating it with machine learning techniques.
 The study focuses on combining linear time-series modeling with non-linear machine learning methods to improve prediction accuracy for financial data.

+<h2> Dashboard Preview </h2>

 <h2> Project Objectives </h2>

-Compare the performance of multiple forecasting models.
+• Compare the performance of multiple forecasting models
-Evaluate models using standard error metrics.
+• Evaluate models using standard error metrics
-Identify the best-performing baseline model.
+• Identify the best-performing baseline model
-Develop a hybrid forecasting approach combining statistical and machine learning models.
+• Develop a hybrid forecasting framework
-Validate model performance using walk-forward validation.
+• Validate models using walk-forward validation
-Visualize results through an analytical dashboard.
+• Visualize results using an analytical dashboard

 <h2> Models Implemented </h2>